Faith of the Fallen: Wizard's Sixth Rule

+It is explained in the novel as follows: "The first law of reason is this: what exists, exists, what is, is and from this irreducible bedrock principle, all knowledge is built.
+It is the foundation from which life is embraced.
+Thinking is a choice.
+Wishes and whims are not facts nor are they a means to discover them.
+Reason is our only way of grasping reality; it is our basic tool of survival.
+We are free to evade the effort of thinking, to reject reason, but we are not free to avoid the penalty of the abyss that we refuse to see.
+Faith and feelings are the darkness to reason's light.
+In rejecting reason, refusing to think, one embraces death."

 Reception

 Don D'Ammassa of the Science Fiction Chronicle wrote that Goodkind has "developed some of the most thoroughly realized characters in the genre."
 Publishers Weekly wrote: "For sheer volume of its Technicolor bloodbaths and its bathetic propagandistic bombast, this installment of Goodkind's fantasy saga makes an indelible impact; anyone who yearns for Goodkind is going to be in high clover."
 Andrea Watson of the Publishers Weekly opined that while the novel is a "good read", Goodkind "should start to wind up his plotlines and move on to his next project."